Eli Broad College of Business – Michigan State University - Executive MBA

 Tuition, Scholarships, and Financial Aid

-The current tuition for the Michigan State University Broad Executive MBA is $85,000.
 The program offers a no-hassle, no-surprises, inclusive tuition package that include all tuition required course materials, hotel accommodations for orientation and residencies, and meals while on campus.
 Tuition will be established by the MSU’s Board of Trustees in June.
-Please visit the schools official website for up-to-date information.
+For up-to-date tuition information, visit the website.

 The following is required in order to apply:

 1.)
-Attend a Program Preview (virtually or in-person)
+Attend a Preview Day or Information Session.

 2.)
 Request transcripts from all previous college/university coursework.
 Applicants with degrees from non-U.S. institutions: please arrange for ONE official/certified/attested university or professional school records of subjects and mark sheets, transcripts, diplomas, and/or degree certificates to be sent to the address noted below from the principal or registrar of each school you have attended, or by the Ministry of Education in your country in a sealed envelope.
 The names of all certificates, diplomas, degree(s) earned, and dates received should be noted.
 Photocopies or notarized copies are not acceptable.
 Official translations must be furnished when originals are not in English.
 You must provide official transcripts.
 This process could take several months, so plan accordingly.